 Practice Drawing Clouds

 Nothing is more ephemeral than passing clouds.
-Constable spent a lifetime studying and sketching them, but you have the big advantage of having a smartphone and capturing that fleeting moment.
+John Constable spent a lifetime studying and sketching them, but you have the big advantage of having a smartphone and capturing that fleeting moment.

 Clouds determine the drama in a landscape.
 Knowing how to draw clouds and adding them to otherwise bland scenery is crucial.